Toyota Supra review

 The Toyota Supra is a very capable sports car that uses shared BMW tech to its advantage

 The Toyota Supra blends balance, agility, grip and poise with a punchy six-cylinder motor that delivers a hit of performance and (mostly) the stirring engine note we were after.
 Whether or not Toyota’s collaboration with BMW affects the Supra’s authenticity, we’ll leave up to you.
 But there’s no doubting that this is a coupe with real talent and welcome character at a time when those traits should be applauded.
-That it’s pretty much as usable as a family hatchback is an added bonus.

 There are few true automotive icons left, but it’s fair to say the Toyota Supra is one of them.
 It’s also fair to say, however, that the gestation of this fifth-generation model was, well, fairly drawn out.